🩺 Affordable Private Healthcare

 Breast, ovarian, cervical and bowel cancer

 Cancer is a concern for women of all ages, but the risk increases as women get older.
-Regular mammograms and self-examinations are crucial for early detection of breast cancer.
+Regular mammograms and self-examinations are crucial for the early detection of breast cancer.
 Keeping up with your cervical smears, faecal occult blood tests and having regular check-ups, especially when you are experiencing stomach or pelvic symptoms, is important.

 Osteoporosis